 Real transformation in our vision is a transition into a durable, digital and decentral future.
 That is a future without redundant work, digital waste, siloed IT-systems and central governance.
 The future of works means less work.
-An effective strategy is to build new organizations on the edge and make existing office organization obsolete.
+An effective strategy is to build new organizations on the edge and make existing ‘old school’ office organizations obsolete.
 That is okay because, during your transformation, you discover new values.
 As a caterpillar, you can eat a lot, as a butterfly you value the ability to fly and reproduce yourself.
 To become a butterfly, the caterpillar has to choose for a transformation and let go the old.
 Real transformation is not only a different technology but above all new DNA and a different way of thinking in which you give up some autonomy, let go your own organization as the center of doing business and work smartly together in ecosystems.

 To understand the difference between transition and transformation you need to see the difference between improve, change and renew.
 In short: Improve is to maintain, change is to widen and renew is to construct a road: